vectordotdev/vector/website/docs/reference/sinks/loki.md

 *Buffers* are controlled via the [`buffer.*`](#buffer) options.

-### Decentralized deployments
+### Decentralized Deployments

 Loki currently does not support out-of-order inserts.
 If Vector is deployed in a decentralized setup  then there is the possiblity that logs might get rejected due to data races between Vector instances.
 To avoid this we suggest either assigning each Vector instance with a unique label or deploying a centralized Vector which will ensure no logs will get sent out-of-order.

 ### Environment Variables